GerhardusC/htmlTransformer/README.md

 ##### Clap
 I know clap is slightly overkill here, but it only adds compile time, but gives the convenience of a neat help page and an easy to maintain args object.

+#### Deployement

+Running this on my old laptop in a cloudflare tunnel with select ports exposed.